vgorloff/mc-blog/blog-posts/swiftui-in-vst2/index.md

 ![AttenuatorVST2 framework converted to bundle](./03-updated-product-type.png)

-Before trying out plug-in in VST Host we need to update **Run** configuration of the **AttenuatorVST2** bundle build schema in the way so that Xcode should ask us every time which application to launch.
+Before trying out plug-in in VST Host we need to update **Run** configuration of the **AttenuatorVST2** build schema in the way so that Xcode should ask us every time which application to launch.

 ![Updating Run configuration of the AttenuatorVST2 framework](./03-updated-build-schema.png)

 Finally we can run our plug-in in VST Host environment.
-We can also change **Gain** parameter to alter volume on **Master** bus.
+We can also change **Gain** parameter to alter volume on **Master** bus in VST Host application.

 ![AttenuatorVST2 inside Renoise](./03-plug-in-in-vst-host.png)